Best of Argentina Trip

 • Have you ever walked amongst penguins?

-If not, Ushuaia is your chance to fulfill that bucket-list dream… you can add to this day the Magellanic Penguin Rookery Tour on Martillo Island (available from October to April at an additional cost).
-On Martillo Island you will also see a very rare type of penguin that is typically only found in Antarctica: the yellow-crested penguin.
+If not, Ushuaia is your chance to fulfill that bucket-list dream… You can add to this day the Magellanic Penguin Rookery Tour on Martillo Island (available from October to April at an additional cost).
+On Martillo Island, you will also see a very rare type of penguin that is typically only found in Antarctica: the yellow-crested penguin.

-Trekking and Paddling in the National Park
+Trekking and Paddling in the National Park - Ushuaia

 • Discover Tierra del Fuego National Park wildlands

-Today we’ll pick you up from your hotel to start a 10-hour, moderate difficulty, adventure in Tierra del Fuego National Park, just 7.4 miles away from the city and bordering the shore of the famous Beagle Channel.
+Today we’ll pick you up from your hotel to start a 10-hour, moderate-difficulty, adventure in Tierra del Fuego National Park, just 7.4 miles away from the city and bordering the shore of the famous Beagle Channel.

 After a full homemade picnic, you will start the second part of this adventure.
 Take your oar and plunge into a 1hr 30 min paddling trip along the Lapataia River (only available for children over 5 years old).
 Make it all the way to Lapataia Bay, where the Panamerican Highway and National Route 3 end at an awe-inspiring landscape.